microsoft/rushstack/webpack/localization-plugin/README.md

 ### `globsToIgnore = [ ]`

 This option is used to specify `.resx` and `.loc.json` files that should not be processed by this plugin.
-By default, every `.resx`, `.resx.json`, and `.loc.json` file import is intercepted by this plugin, and an error occurs if translations aren't provided for an intercepted file and the `localizedData.defaultLocale.fillMissingTranslationStrings` option is set to `false`.
-To avoid that error, list files that should be ignored by this plugin in this property.
-Files should be specified as either absolute paths or paths relative to the Webpack compilation context.
+By default, every `.resx`, `.resx.json`, and `.loc.json` file import is intercepted by this plugin, and an error occurs if translations aren't provided for an intercepted file and the `localizedData.defaultLocale.fillMissingTranslationStrings` option is set to falsy, or if the file is in an unexpected format.
+To avoid an error, specify files that should be ignored by this plugin in this property.
+This is useful if a dependency uses files with a `.resx`, `.resx.json`, or `.loc.json` extension, but are processed in a different way from how this plugin handles localization.
+For example: `globsToIgnore: [ 'node_modules/some-dependency-name/lib/**/*.loc.json' ]`

 ### `noStringsLocaleName = '...'`